msanand/msanand.github.io/_posts/2014-09-08-angularjs-dependency-injection-demystified.md

 In the above example, the controller `DemoController` is injected with two dependencies: `$scope` and `$http`.
 The controller doesn't know/care how these objects are created.
 It only knows the contract provided by these objects and how to consume them.

 The interesting part here is how the framework (Angular) understands that `DemoController` requires these two objects.
-Simple, from the function parameters - `$scope` and `$location`.
+Simple, from the function parameters - `$scope` and `$http`.
 But what do you think will happen if we switched the order of parameters?

 <iframe width="100%" height="200" src="http://jsfiddle.net/anandmanisankar/ae4sgksw/embedded/js,html,result/" allowfullscreen="allowfullscreen" frameborder="0"></iframe>